datanest-earth/datanest-nodejs-client/readme.md

 ## Getting Started

-The client will automatically look for a local `.env` file to get the API key and secret.
+The client will automatically look for env variables to get the API key and secret.
+You can use the [dotenv](https://www.npmjs.com/package/dotenv) package to parse a `.env` file.

 Place your API key in a .env
 ```env